agu-borrego/SciCheck/README.md

 # SciCheck
 Source code for SciCheck, a tool for scientific fact checking in Knowledge Graphs.
-Currently under review in FGCS.

 # How to run SciCheck
 - Configure `settings.py` to set whether to use a directional graph or not, and the sentence embedding model to use.